Go to Medium Tank M4 Sherman Part 1

 Assault Tank M4A3E2 Sherman belonging to the US Army Armor and Cavalry Collection.

-The extra armor added to the tank's upper front hull is apparent when one looks at the joining welds.
+The extra armor added to the tank's upper front hull and sides is apparent when one looks at the joining welds.

 Top